achung98/CovidTracker/README.md

 */country/:country*
 - Where :country is the ISO of the country.
 Get data regarding covid-19 cases from specific country states/provinces.
 Some countries will not have the required data.
-Some countries that returns a valid response: United States, China, Canada, Australia.
+Some countries that returns a valid response: United States (USA), China (CHN), Canada (CAN), Australia (AUS).